 Salt and Pepper (to taste)

-- Before you begin to prep, bring 2 quarts of water to a slow simmer.
+- Before you begin to prep, bring 2 quarts of water in a large stockpot to a slow simmer.
 You'll want to have this ready to cook your noodles later.

 - Peel and devein shrimp, leaving the tails on for presentation.
 Dry with paper towel and arrange them on a plate to season later.

 - Look through clams to make sure they are alive and fresh, using your sense of smell to detect any dead clams.
 This should also be done at the market when buying your product.

 - Season the shrimp on both sides with salt and pepper.
 Add about 2T oil (I use vegetable or canola) to a deep frypan and set the heat to medium-high.
 Once the oil barely begins to smoke, carefully place your shrimp into the pan.
 Sear until you see the shrimp begin to turn white and a crust has formed around the edges.
 Flip and repeat.
 You don’t need to cook the shrimp all the way through here because we'll be cooking them in the broth later.
 Remove the shrimp onto a paper towel lined plate.